 Following the heartbreaking loss of their daughter, Alissa and Curt Johnson established The Louisa Adelynn Johnson Fund For Complex Disease to support the efforts of researchers studying the conditions from which Louisa suffered, including dysautonomia/Postural Orthostatic Tachycardia Syndrome (POTS), neuroimmune disease and other comorbidities.
 At the age of 11, complex, chronic illness dramatically altered the life of Louisa, known affectionately as "Lulu" to friends and family, overnight.
-Despite considerable resources including medical professionals within her extended family, she endured a horrific medical journey for two and a half years before her death that no person, least of all a child, should experience.
+She endured a horrific medical journey for two and a half years before her death that no person, least of all a child, should experience.

 Lulu had a passion for learning, particularly creative writing, math and science.
 She had many interests and talents, including dancing, singing, songwriting, music, theater, and caring for her beloved dogs (Mattie and May).
 She shared a remarkable closeness with her older brother Nate, and Nate's friendship along with her dogs brought her comfort through life and during her battle with chronic illness.
 Lulu exhibited an incredible drive to learn more about the world around her, and she aspired to become a physician and advocate for patients like herself.